 Also with our program, the children have time to unwind with P.E., art and music.
 An art teacher works with the children twice a week, specializing in techniques and artist studies.
 Social Studies and Science concepts are mostly taught through projects the children make in class.
 Dyslexic children are very creative and learn more by building and expressing themselves through projects.

 Report cards are issued each quarter to indicate the progress the children have made mastering the skills they have been taught.
 Letter grades will be given in grades 4-6.
-In other grades, instead of letter grades, an (M) is given to show that they have ‘Mastered’ the skill or an (I) for ‘In Progress’.
 Our goal is for the child to learn, not stress.
 We want them to be confident learners and be ready to enter into middle school with assurance and independence.

-If children who are dyslexic get effective training using the Orton-Gillingham methodology beginning in Kindergarten and 1st grade, they will have significantly fewer problems in learning to read at grade level than do children who are not identified or helped until 3rd grade.
+If children who are dyslexic get effective training using the Orton-Gillingham methodology beginning in 1st grade, they will have significantly fewer problems in learning to read at grade level than do children who are not identified or helped until 3rd grade or after.

 74% of the children who are poor readers in 3rd grade remain poor readers in the 9th grade.
 Often they will be poor readers as adults.